 2. Where is the Writing Center located, when is it open, and how do I schedule an appointment?

-The Writing Center is located on the second floor of William and June Warren Hall.
+The Writing Center is located on the fifth floor of William and June Warren Hall.
 It is open all year, including over the summer, though appointments with writing fellows are limited to the fall and spring semesters.
 Please see the Make an Appointment section below for information about scheduling appointments.

 3. With whom will I meet?